pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+Don't give attackers any hint of what kind of problem occurred.

 ---

 - [ ] The above process can be a bit tricky.
 Take a moment to annotate your code with comments, explaining each step of your code.